eclipse-archived/smarthome/docs/documentation/features/dsl.md

 Inside the squared brackets configuration parameters of the thing are defined.

 The type of the configuration parameter is determined by the binding and must be specified accordingly in the DSL.
-If the binding requires a text the configuration parameter must be specified as a string: `location="2442047"`.
-Other types are decimal values (`refresh=12`) and boolean values (`refreshEnabled=true`).
+If the binding requires a text the configuration parameter must be specified as a decimal value: `location=2442047`.
+Other types are for example boolean values (`refreshEnabled=true`).

 For each thing entry in the DSL the framework will create a thing by calling the ThingFactory of the according binding.

 ### Shortcut

-It is possible to skip the `Thing` keyword: `yahooweather:weather:berlin [ location="638242" ]`
+It is possible to skip the `Thing` keyword: `yahooweather:weather:berlin [ location=638242 ]`

 ## Defining Bridges